cyrus-and/chrome-remote-interface/README.md

-though, namely external HTTP requests ([List](#cdplistoptions-callback), [New](#cdpnewoptions-callback), etc.) cannot be performed directly, for this reason the user must provide a global `criRequest` function *before* including this script in order to use them:
+though, namely external HTTP requests ([List](#cdplistoptions-callback), [New](#cdpnewoptions-callback), etc.) cannot be performed directly, for this reason the user must provide a global `criRequest` in order to use them:

 ```js
 function criRequest(options, callback) {}